-Wherever you set up the projector, make sure to position it squarely in front of the screen, not at an angle.
+Wherever you set up the projector, make sure to position it squarely in front of the center of the screen, not at an angle, if possible.

-If you project from the ceiling or wall, or from the rear, be sure to select correct Projection option in the projector's menu system.
+If you project from the ceiling or from the rear, be sure to select the correct Projection option in the projector's menu system.